baldiniunlimited/daxdates/README.md

 start and end with the standard calendar months - quarters need not align).
 The start month can be set with the FiscalStartMonth parameter.
 A value of 1 indicates there is no fiscal calendar, which will omit all fiscal attributes.
 A value of 2-12 will trigger the fiscal logic.
-Additional fields are populated to support fiscal analysis, which align with
+FiscalStartMonth values outside 1-12 are not supported.
+When fiscal logic is indicated, additional fields are populated to support fiscal analysis, which align with the definitions above.